adalbertogc1/decarbonization-roadmap/README.md

 # 🌱 Decarbonization Roadmap

-This is a basic but powerful Decarbonization Roadmap script.
-The goal is to predict carbon reductions taking into account uncertainties using Monte Carlo simulation. 🚀 This methodology leverages available information about energy end-use breakdowns and primary energy sources.
+This is a basic but powerful Decarbonization Roadmap Tool.
+The goal is to predict carbon reductions from a bottom-up approach while into account uncertainties using Monte Carlo simulation. 🚀 This methodology leverages available information about energy end-use breakdowns and primary energy sources.

 ![End uses](docs/end_uses.png)

+The tool allows you to provide two types of uncertainty:

+- In the estimation of the end use itself, which can be reduced with an energy audit.
+- In the prediction of the improvement, which comes from the modeling tool.

+The blue area is the sum of the two uncertainties.
+Which allows user to understand how comfortable they are with their current uncertainty.

 ![Decarbonization Roadmap](docs/predicted_emissions.png)